 Now, get care and advice from home

-We now offer remote visits by telemedicine.
+We now offer remote visits by telemedicine for physical and mental health.
 Instead of coming into the clinic, we can see and talk to you at home through your computer or smartphone.
+You can stay home and stay safe.
 Together we’ll decide if you can get appropriate care at home or if you need to come to the clinic or another location.

 When you call for an appointment

-When you call, please tell us if you have a fever, cough, sore throat, body aches or shortness of breath.
+When you call WFMC Health, please tell us if you have a fever, cough, sore throat, body aches or shortness of breath.
 That will help us direct your care.
-Please also tell us if you have travelled recently or had contact with a person diagnosed with COVID-19.
+Please also tell us if you have traveled recently or had contact with a person diagnosed with COVID-19.

 If you’re an adult …